Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Microbiological investigations

-• Avoid testing for other viral pathogens (will not change management)
+• Testing for other viral pathogens will not change management

-• Acute phase reactants (particularly CRP and procalcitonin) cannot distinguish between a viral or bacterial cause nor indicate severity.
-Consider testing to monitor progress
+• Acute phase reactants (including CRP and procalcitonin) cannot distinguish between a viral or bacterial cause nor indicate severity

 Treatment

-Admission to hospital is required for oxygenation, fluid therapy or moderate to severe work of breathing
+Admission to hospital is required for children who require supplemental O2, hydration support with NG or IV fluids, or moderate to severe work of breathing

-• Check oxygen saturations and provide supplemental oxygen if saturations are <90%
+• Provide supplemental oxygen if saturations are <90%

-• If giving NG or IV fluids as maintenance therapy, limit fluids to 2/3rds of the child’s calculated fluid requirement to avoid fluid overload, with regular clinical review of fluid status
+• If giving NG or IV maintenance fluids, limit fluids to 2/3 of the child’s calculated fluid requirement to avoid fluid overload, with regular clinical review of fluid status

-• Most children can be managed with oral antibiotics
+• Most children, including hospitalised children, can be managed with oral antibiotics

 Penicillin hypersensitivity